Where voice typing actually helps

 Email

 Open Gmail, Apple Mail, or Outlook.
 Hold the key, speak your reply, release.
 Your email is written.
-Arugula learns the names you email most, so "send this to Priya" won't become "send this to Praia" after a few corrections.
+If Arugula misses a name like Priya, fix it once and save the correction so it keeps coming out right.

 Many people find they write longer, more thoughtful emails when they can speak instead of type.
 The friction of the keyboard disappears.

 Writers, journalists, and content creators use Arugula to get ideas down fast.
 Speak a rough paragraph, then edit it into shape.
-It's faster than staring at a blinking cursor waiting for the right words.
+It is often easier than staring at a blank page waiting for the first clean sentence.

 Works in Google Docs, Pages, Word, Notion, Bear, Obsidian — any app with a text field.